Someone to Watch Over Me (film)

-Someone to Watch Over Me is a 1987 American romantic neo-noir thriller film directed by Ridley Scott and written by Howard Franklin.
+Someone to Watch Over Me is a 1987 American neo-noir romantic thriller film directed by Ridley Scott and written by Howard Franklin.
 It stars Tom Berenger as a police detective who has to protect a wealthy woman (Mimi Rogers), who is a key witness in a murder trial.
 The film's soundtrack includes the George and Ira Gershwin song from which the film takes its title, recorded by Sting, and Vangelis' "Memories of Green", originally from Scott's Blade Runner (1982).

 Plot

 Socialite Claire Gregory attends a party and art show sponsored by one of her oldest friends, Winn Hockings.
 Accompanying her is her straitlaced boyfriend, Neil Steinhart.
 In another part of town, there is another party, this one for newly appointed NYPD detective Mike Keegan.

 Winn is accosted by a former partner, Joey Venza, who is angry because Winn had not come to him to borrow money for his new art studio.
 After a short argument, he stabs Winn to death.
-Claire witnesses the killing as she steps out of the elevator; she screams and is spotted by Venza.
+Claire witnesses the killing, she screams and is spotted by Venza.
 He pursues her, but she manages to get back into the elevator just in time.

-The police are called in and the new detective Keegan is there.
+The police are called in, including Keegan.
 He is a married man, but immediately falls for Claire.
-Along with fellow cops, he is assigned to protect Claire until she can make a positive ID of Venza (once he is arrested) and testify in court.
+Along with fellow cops, he is assigned to protect Claire until Venza is arrested, she can make a positive ID, and later testify in court.

 Keegan is determined to protect Claire and goes to extremes to do so.
 Venza makes numerous threats and attempts on her life, nearly succeeding at one point.
-Keegan and his wife Ellie separate over his involvement in the case.
+Keegan and his wife Ellie separate over his involvement with Claire.
 He and Claire acknowledge their love but Keegan cannot bring himself to simply abandon his family.

 At the end, Venza, who draws out Keegan by taking his son hostage, is shot by Ellie and killed.
 Claire breaks up with Neil and intends to go to Europe to get over Keegan, who returns to his wife and son.